benjaoming/ka-lite-central/README.md

 ## Archive (2020)

-A separate app `centralserver.archive` has been created and it runs on a separate database by means of `centralserver.database_routers`.
+A separate app `centralserver.archive` has been created in 2020 to scale down the in-production database.
+It archives data to a separate database by means of `centralserver.database_routers`.

 To create the new database, run: